radivot/canceR/README.md

 devtools::install_github("radivot/canceR",subdir="canceR")
 ```

-There is currently only one model in this package, the dynamic  carrying capacity model of Hahnfeldt et al.

 # Tumor Development under Angiogenic Signaling: A Dynamical Theory of Tumor Growth, Treatment Response, and Postvascular Dormancy

-[Hahnfeldt et al  *Cancer Research* **59** 4770-4775 (1999)](https://www.ncbi.nlm.nih.gov/pubmed/10519381) provide a model that includes as  state variables, the tumor volume V, its dynamic carrying capacity K, and the concentrations gA and gE of angiostatin and endostatin.
+The model of [Hahnfeldt et al  *Cancer Research* **59** 4770-4775 (1999)](https://www.ncbi.nlm.nih.gov/pubmed/10519381) includes as dynamic state variables the tumor volume V, its  carrying capacity K, and the concentrations gA and gE of angiostatin and endostatin.
 In R their model is
 ```
 library(canceR)
 hahnfeldt99AE<-function(Time, State, Pars) {